 All documents provided to CSU for admission become the sole property of CSU and will not be returned at any time, nor is CSU permitted to forward them to a third party.

 Homeschooled Admission Guidelines

 CSU will require First-time freshman and transfer homeschooled students with less than 12 semester hours completed successfully at a post-secondary institution to show proof that they successfully completed their state’s requirements for high school graduation.
 Homeschooled students are responsible for compliance with all requirements for their state.
 An official transcript is required to demonstrate that high school graduation requirements are met.
 The following are examples of the required transcript:

-All undergraduate applicants are reviewed by qualified evaluators.
+All undergraduate applicants are reviewed by qualified evaluators in the Office of the Registrar.
 Those who do not meet the specific requirements above or who only have documents provided by a family source may be eligible to enroll conditionally as a non-degree seeking student (not FSA eligible).
 While on conditional status, students will be required to successfully complete all of the following courses with a minimum grade of “C” in each, or the student will be subject to academic dismissal:

 Applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction must demonstrate college-level proficiency in English through one of the following for admission: